42videobricks/42videobricks-php-client/docs/Api/LivesApi.md

 Create a live event

-Create a new live event and return its details.
+Creates a new live event and returns its details.
+This endpoint returns the details of the created live event object.

 ### Example